Uniqueness of Coxeter structures on Kac-Moody algebras: Introduction

-The use of the algebra $\Ugr$ leads to far stronger uniqueness results than had been obtained in \cite{vtl-3,vtl-4} for a semisimple Lie algebra $\g$.
-Indeed, as in the case of the universal algebra $U\g\Euniv$, $\Ugr$ has trivial first Hochschild cohomology, which implies that the isomorphism of two braided, quasi--Coxeter structures on $\O\int$ is unique up to a {\it unique} gauge.
-This raises the hope that the equivalences we construct may be convergent as series in the deformation parameter $\hbar$, and could in particular be specialised to non--rational values of $\hbar$.
+The use of the algebras $\UgS^n$ leads to far stronger uniqueness results than had been obtained in \cite{vtl-3,vtl-4} for a semisimple Lie algebra $\g$.
+Indeed, as is the case for the universal algebras $\enrique{n}$, the tower $\{\UgS^n\}_{n\geq 0}$ has trivial first Hochschild cohomology, which implies that the isomorphism of two braided, \nqcs structures is unique up to a {\it unique} gauge.
+This raises the hope that the equivalences we construct may be convergent as series in the deformation parameter $\hbar$, and could in particular be specialised to numerical, non--rational, values of $\hbar$.
+It is also worth pointing out that the vanishing of the first Hochschild cohomology removes the need for the use of Dynkin diagram cohomology developed in \cite{vtl-4} to deal with secondary obstructions, thereby simplifying the proof of rigidity even for a semisimple Lie algebra.

+We now review our results in more detail.
+A $\PROP$ is a categorical realisation of an algebraic structure.
+More precisely, given a field $\sfk$ of characteristic zero, a ${\sf PRO}$duct--$ {\sf P}$ermutation category is a $\sfk$--linear, symmetric monoidal category with objects the non--negative numbers and tensor product $[n]\ten[m]=[n+m]$.
+For example, the $\PROP$ $\LA$ of Lie algebras is generated by an anti--symmetric morphism $\mu:[2]\to[1]$ satisfying the Jacobi identity.
+One can then think of Lie algebras over $\sfk$ as symmetric monoidal functors from $\LA$ to $\sfk$--vector spaces, and morphisms of Lie algebras as natural transformations of the corresponding realisation functors.

+Richer structures can be described by \emph{colored} $\PROP$s, whose objects are sequences in a given set of colors $\sfA$.
+A key example for us is the $\PROP$ $\DY{n}$ on $n+1$ colors which we introduce in Section \ref{s:univDY}.
+In this case, the category of symmetric monoidal functors $\DY{n}\to\vect_{\sfk}$ is isomorphic to that of tuples $(\b;V_1,\ldots,V_n)$ consisting of a Lie bialgebra $\b$ over $\sfk$, and $n$ \DYt modules $V_1, \ldots,V_n$.